Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Introduction

-With the detection of a stochastic gravitational wave background from the early Universe becoming conceivable in the near future, it is important to crosscheck and validate accurate theoretical templates for the signal of the different contributions.
-The predicted spectral shape of the GW signal, in fact, strongly affects forecast observational constraints on the phase transition parameters.
-The current observations by pulsar timing arrays (PTA) have reported a stochastic GW background (SGWB) at nHz frequencies that could be compatible with sourcing anisotropic stresses produced around the QCD scale \cite{EPTA:2023fyk,EPTA:2023xxk,NANOGrav:2023gor,NANOGrav:2023hvm,Reardon:2023gzh,Xu:2023wog}.
-PTA observations have been extensively used in the literature to report constraints on the phase transition parameters from the GW production due to sound waves \cite{Madge:2023cak,Bringmann:2023opz,Zu:2023olm,Addazi:2023jvg,Han:2023olf,Megias:2023kiy,Li:2023bxy,DiBari:2023upq,Bai:2023cqj,Ghosh:2023aum,Figueroa:2023zhu}.
-Space-based GW detectors like the Laser Interferometer Space Antenna (LISA), planned to be launched in the early 2030s, will be sensitive to GWs with a peak sensitivity of around 1 mHz \cite{LISA:2017pwj}.
+The current observations by pulsar timing arrays (PTA) have reported a SGWB at nano-Hertz frequencies that could be compatible with sourcing anisotropic stresses produced around the QCD scale \cite{EPTA:2023fyk,EPTA:2023xxk,NANOGrav:2023gor,NANOGrav:2023hvm,Reardon:2023gzh,Xu:2023wog}.
+PTA observations have been extensively used in the literature to report constraints on the phase transition parameters from the GW production due to sound waves \cite{Madge:2023dxc,Bringmann:2023opz,Zu:2023olm,Addazi:2023jvg,Han:2023olf,Megias:2023kiy,Li:2023bxy,DiBari:2023upq,Bai:2023cqj,Ghosh:2023aum,Figueroa:2023zhu}.
+The space-based GW detector Laser Interferometer Space Antenna (LISA), planned to be launched in the early 2030s, will be sensitive to GWs with a peak sensitivity of around 1 mHz \cite{LISA:2017pwj}.
 Signals produced at the electroweak phase transition are expected to peak around these frequencies.
 Several studies have used the expected sensitivity of LISA to forecast the potential detectability of the SGWB produced by sound waves \cite{Caprini:2015zlo,Caprini:2019egz,Caprini:2019pxz,Gowling:2021gcy,Giese:2021dnw,Boileau:2022ter,Gowling:2022pzb,RoperPol:2023bqa}.
-Similarly, first-order phase transitions at higher energy scales can be probed by the next generation of ground-based GW detectors, like the Einstein Telescope or the Cosmic Explorer.
-Currently, the results of the third observing run of the LIGO--Virgo collaboration have been used to constrain first-order phase transitions \cite{Romero:2021kby}.
+First-order phase transitions at higher energy scales, e.g., at temperatures $T > 10^8\,$GeV have been constrained by the results of the third observing run of the LIGO--Virgo collaboration \cite{Romero:2021kby} and can be further probed by the next generation of ground-based GW detectors, like the Einstein Telescope or the Cosmic Explorer.